slash-segmentation/CHM/README.md

      pattern has * in it which means any number of any characters
      example: `in/*.tif` does all TIFF images in that directory
-     note: the asterisk needs to be escaped or in quotes in some shells
+     note: the asterisk needs to be escaped or in quotes in some shells All training images must be the same size.

 Training will take on the order of a day to complete and require lots of memory (50-150 GB) depending on the size of the dataset.
 Recommended that